BakkerGames/GRIF/DAGS/SYNTAX.md

 @setoutchannel(value)

 >Adds the value to the OutChannel queue.
 The calling program would be looking for these values and know how to process them.
+If "value" is a script it must be quoted.

 @getinchannel